FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

   returns to origin between ops (It doesn't)
 - Arrays of similar gcode
 - Lack of F & S calculation
+- Selecting and using tools (tool controllers) is cumbersome

 # 🚀 Initiatives and Projects (Epics)